 Twist the plastic taking the excess pastry with it, until pastry melts together.

 Put this in the fridge for 5-10mins to help set the pasty into the cylindrical shape.

 Once set, cut off the ends, unwrap the Wellington and brush with egg wash.

 Use the back of a knife to gently score the Wellington and create a decorative pattern.

 Season with more salt, and place on a parchment-lined tray.

 Place in the middle of the oven and bake for 30-35 minutes, until golden brown.

 Remove and let rest for 5 minutes before slicing and serving.

-Serving suggestion: Serve Beef Wellington with a chestnut puree, rosemary salt baked turnips, blackberries, herb jus and a large glass of Cabernet Sauvignon – delicious!
+Serving suggestion: Serve Beef Wellington with a chestnut puree, rosemary salt baked turnips, blackberries, herb jus and a glass of Lanzerac Premium Cabernet Sauvignon – delicious!